digitalservicebund/ris-adm-literature/doc/adr/0004-frontend-to-backend-interaction.md

 1. The DU number will be generated on the BE side.
 1. The DU number is being generated when the DU is created and will be written to the database right away.
 Even if no save-action is permitted, there is a DU in draft state for later.
-1. We'll have one endpoint where the whole Pinia state of all form elements combined is being pushed to in JSON format.
+1. We'll have one endpoint where the whole Pinia state for all form elements combined is being pushed to in JSON format.
 1. We'll keep the data in JSON format as long as the process is still ongoing without transforming it.
-The transformation to XML/LDML is done when the DU is finally submitted (Abgabe).
+The transformation to XML/LDML will be done when the DU is finally submitted (Abgabe).
-   1. Transforming the form state from JSON to XML/LDML means, that the requirements for are finally examined.
-As there is an actual XSD schema already existing from the migration project, the transformed information only needs to get schema validated.
+   1. Transforming the form state from JSON to XML/LDML means, that the requirements to all input form-fields are finally examined.
+As there is an actual XSD schema already existing (from the migration project), the transformed document only needs to get schema validated.
+Which will result in errors, when required fields are empty or filled with date in the wrong format.
-   1. When the JSON gets transformed successfully, the JSON data is being eliminated.
+   1. When the JSON gets transformed successfully, the JSON data is being eliminated from the database schema.
 1. The FE will not deal with XML/LDML.
 1. We'll setup a new database schema in our to be defined BE.
+The migrated cases from the migration project will be migrated to this schema when final.
+1. Yes, the database remains the single source of truth.

 ## Consequences